mk7652/cse15l-lab-reports/labreport5.md

 ## Student's Initial EdStem Post:

 Hello, I am curently experiencing errors in my code for `grader.sh`.
 For background, I am on a Mac and I am running commands in a terminal on VS Code.
-I am currently experiencing a bug when I try running the command `$ bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3` as the command says that it cloned the repository correctly because it printed out `finished cloning` but it says that it couldnt read from the remote repository and I need the correct access rights clones as seen below in the screenshot of my code.
+I am currently experiencing a bug when I try running the command `$ bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3` as it printed out `finished cloning` but it says that it couldn't read from the remote repository and I need the correct access rights as seen below in the screenshot of my code.
 This command is supposed to take in a students submission and grade it and give certian feedback based on their errors.
-It does this by cloning the given repository into a file called `student-submission` and this file's contents gets replaced after every time this code is run. when I ran this command the current working directory was `list-examples-grader?organization=mk7652&organization=mk7652` as seen in the screenshot.
+It does this by cloning the given repository into a folder called `student-submission` and this folder's contents gets replaced after every time this code is run. when I ran this command the current working directory was `list-examples-grader?organization=mk7652&organization=mk7652` but at line 15 the current directory gets changed to `grading-area` as seen in the screenshot.
 I didn't run any commands before this as I just opened up my code after not working on it for a while.

 ![Image](CSE15L_labreport5_1.2.png)